There's no denying that the future of motoring is electric. But what if you're looking for a new car now?

 The government is planning to end new petrol, diesel and hybrid vehicle sales by 2035 – or even sooner – as the country pushes for a net zero carbon emissions figure by 2050.

-This target date presents a whole set of challenges – not just for car manufacturers, but also to create an infrastructure able to cope with tens of millions of electric vehicles (EVs).
+This target date presents a set of challenges – not just for car manufacturers, but also to create an infrastructure able to cope with tens of millions of electric vehicles (EVs).

-Choosing the right green car for your lifestyle
+Choosing the right hybrid car for you

-Most affordable 100% electric cars, including the Renault Zoe, Nissan Leaf and Hyundai Ioniq, have a real-world range of around 150 miles.
-If you want to approach the 300-mile mark you'll have to pay closer to £60,000 or above for premium cars such as the Tesla Model S and Jaguar I-Pace.
+If you want to approach the 300-mile mark, you'll have to pay closer to £40,000 or above for premium cars such as the Tesla Model S and Jaguar I-Pace.

 For many, hybrids are a good compromise between 100% electric cars with limited range and traditional petrol and diesel-powered vehicles.